w3f/polkadot-wiki/docs/learn/learn-account-multisig.md

 :::note Addresses that are provided to the multi-sig wallets must be sorted

-The below methods for generating sorted accounts for you, but if you are implementing your own sorting, then be aware that the public keys are compared byte-for-byte and sorted ascending before being inserted in the payload that is hashed.
+The methods below are for generating sorted accounts, but if you are implementing your own sorting, then be aware that the public keys are compared byte-for-byte and sorted ascending before being inserted in the payload that is hashed.